 In 2015, Chad was appointed by Virginia Governor Terry McAuliffe to his State Council for Youth Entrepreneurship.
 Between 2009-2015, he was a Virginia Board of Education appointee to the State Advisory Committee for Career and Technical Education and has served as the Board Chair for the Virginia Career Education Foundation.
 In 2013, he was the facilitator for the High School of the Future Startup event for the Governor’s State STEM Summit.
 Chad was named one the the “Top Leaders Under 40” by C-Ville Weekly and “Top 20 Under 40” by the Roanoke Times Blue Ridge Business Journal.
 As a classroom teacher and coach for Martinsville City Public Schools, he was honored with the “Most Influential Educator” award three times and received “Wrestling Coach of the Year” honors seven times.
 He received the Distinguished Alumni Award from Patrick Henry Community College in 2008.

 An adjunct professor of entrepreneurship and founder, Chad is active in the entrepreneurial community and has organized several Startup Weekend events.
 He also serves as the head coach of the Murray High and Community Middle School’s squash team.
-Chad holds an M.Ed. from the University of Virginia, an M.B.A. from Virginia Tech, and a B.S. from Old Dominion University, and A.A.S. from Patrick Henry Community College.
+Chad holds an M.Ed. from the University of Virginia, an M.B.A. from Virginia Tech, a B.S. from Old Dominion University, and A.A.S. from Patrick Henry Community College.
 He is also an alumnus of the University of Virginia’s Darden School of Business Executive Educators Leadership Institute.
 When not working, he spends his time with his family, mountain biking, fishing, and traveling but most enjoys the times when they all happen together.